flarn2006/SRB2MapCorruptor/README.md

     python corruptor.py [option]... input.wad output.wad

-* `-n seed`: Specifies a seed for the random number generator.
+* `-r seed`: Specifies a seed for the random number generator.
 If this is not specified, the script will not seed the RNG, and Python's default seed-generation behavior will take effect.
 The seed need not be numeric; any string should work.

 * `-l probability`: Specifies the probability of randomizing a linedef's tag.
 All probability arguments, including this one, range from 0 to 1 inclusive, and default to 0 if not given.